pyralog/pyralog/ADVANCED_FEATURES.md

 ---

-## DLog as OpenTelemetry Backend
+## Pyralog as OpenTelemetry Backend

 ### From: Jaeger, Tempo, Elasticsearch, Clickhouse

-**What it is**: Use DLog as a high-performance storage backend for OpenTelemetry traces, metrics, and logs.
+**What it is**: Use Pyralog as a high-performance storage backend for OpenTelemetry traces, metrics, and logs.

-**Why DLog is perfect for observability:**
+**Why Pyralog is perfect for observability:**
 - Append-only, immutable telemetry data (traces never change)
 - High write throughput (millions of spans/sec)
 - Time-series friendly (columnar Arrow format)